This page last modified 2017 September 23

 To get active links to material, go back to the small main page, to which this page is the large companion page.
 Use "Back" on your browser or click HERE.

-HANDLING PLAIN TEXT IN SOME COMMON BROWSERS:
+COMMENTS ON SOME COMMON BROWSERS: